Software Developers working together at a software development company

 Traditional software development tends to have more rigid principles and process than modern software development.
 The traditional way to develop software was to completely define a product at the beginning, and then design and develop directly from the specifications.

-This is a traditional SDLC: Requirements, design, development, testing, and maintenance.
+This is a traditional SDLC: Plan (requirements gathering), design, develop, test, deploy, and launch.

 It’s more rigid than modern software development in how it handles change throughout the development cycle.
 There is little room in this process for pivoting based on new information.